Savory Slow Cooker Baked Ziti: Easy Recipe

 Step 04

-Spray the inside of your slow cooker with non-stick spray.
-Spread about 1 cup of the meat sauce on the bottom.
-Layer with half of the uncooked ziti, then dollop half of the ricotta mixture over the pasta.
-Sprinkle with 1 cup of mozzarella and 1/4 cup of Parmesan.
-Oh, the anticipation!
+Now it's time to layer.
+Spread about one-third of the meat sauce on the bottom of a 6-quart slow cooker.
+Top with half of the uncooked ziti.
+Dollop half of the ricotta mixture over the pasta.
+Sprinkle with one-third of the shredded mozzarella.

 Step 05

-Repeat the layers: remaining uncooked ziti, the rest of the ricotta mixture, and another 1 cup of mozzarella.
-Pour the remaining meat sauce evenly over the top, making sure the pasta is mostly covered by the sauce – this is key for the pasta to cook properly.
+Repeat the layers: another third of the sauce, the remaining uncooked ziti, the rest of the ricotta mixture, and another third of the mozzarella.
+Finish with the remaining meat sauce on top.

 Step 06